convertigo/c8osdk-dotnet/C8oSDKDotNet/tools/convertigo/component/GettingStarted.md

 # Getting Started with Convertigo MBaaS SDK
-**Convertigo MBaaS SDK** makes it possible to connect Xamarin Apps to **Convertigo** Back end Services.
+**Convertigo MBaaS SDK** makes it possible to connect Xamarin Apps to **Convertigo** Back end Services You will then be able to call some backend services and to interact with local NoSQL databases.
 To get started, first, follow these steps to create a backend service your app will call :

 1. Register on Convertigo.com to get your free Convertigo Developper account.
 This will give you a free trial cloud access, a **PSC** (Personal Server Certificate) to start your Convertigo Studio and a free account on Convertigo support forums: [http://register.convertigo.com](http://register.convertigo.com "Register")